 \section{Conclusions and Discussions}

-In this work, we have explicitly shown that the infrared effects in quantum physics arise generically in curved spacetime.
-More specifically, we have demonstrated that the modifications to the position-momentum algebra are proportional to the curvature invariants (like Ricci scalar, Kretschmann scalar).
+This work explicitly shows that the infrared effects in quantum physics arise generically in curved space-time.
+More specifically, we have demonstrated that the modifications to the position-momentum algebra are proportional to the curvature invariants (like the Ricci scalar and the Kretschmann scalar).
 Thus, our results show that infrared effects in quantum systems do not require any extra assumptions.
-This has to be contrasted to UV modifications in the quantum system, where we need to make assumptions about the Planck scale physics.
-Although we have applied the procedure to a few spacetimes, the method generally applies to any spacetime whose embedding is known.
+This has to be contrasted to UV modifications in the quantum system, where we must make assumptions about the Planck scale physics.
+Although we have applied the procedure to a few space-times, the method generally applies to any space-time whose embedding is known.
 Thus, the procedure is robust and does not require any specific symmetry.

 Understanding field theories in AdS and dS space-times has necessitated the introduction of infrared cutoff~\cite{Bolen:2004sq,Park:2007az}.
 Given the conjugate nature of position and momentum in Quantum Mechanics, it is expected that quantum gravity should give rise to non-commutative momentum space --- a minimum momentum scale and corrections to the Heisenberg Uncertainty Principle \eqref{eup}.
 However, none of the earlier approaches~\cite{kempf1996noncommutative,Bolen:2004sq,Park:2007az,Bambi:2007ty,costa2016extended,wagner2022relativistic, petruzziello2021gravitationally} could derive the extended uncertainty relation or the corresponding modified commutation relations from first-principles approach for generic space-times.
 To this effect, \emph{the current work has filled this void}!